bhdezg/xp_azul/README.md

 3. Cleans Data: Processes and cleans the retrieved data.
 4.Uploads Data: Inserts the cleaned data into Google Sheets.

+Expediente Azul is a Mexican startup that offers datarooms accessible via a URL to request specific documents to an user.

 ## Setup
 Google Sheets Credentials: